gorakhjoshi/WebDevelopmentFoundation/3. Box Model/I. Why Change the Box Model/README.md

 In the example above, the height of the box would remain at 200 pixels and the width would remain at 300 pixels.
 The border thickness and padding would remain entirely inside of the box.

-## 4.The New Box Model
+## 4. The New Box Model

-Now that you know about the new box model, let’s actually implement it in the browser.
+Now that you know about the new box model, let’s actually implement it.

 ```css
 * {